diti1104/youtube-title-generator/CONTRIBUTING.md

 # Contributing to Video Title Generator

 We love your input!
-We want to make contributing to Video Title Generator as easy and transparent as possible, whether it's:
+We want to make contributing to Video Title Generator as easy and as transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code